MUNBa: Machine Unlearning via Nash Bargaining: Additional results

 \subsection{Computational complexity}

 \algname won’t induce extra parameters.
 Assume the complexity of the naive training is $\gO(d)$ where the model parameters $\vtheta \in \mathbb{R}^d$, then $\mG^\top \mG$ contributes $\gO(3d)$ and $\vg$ contributes $\gO(d)$ extra computational costs, thus the overall complexity remains $\gO(d)$.
 Note that the extra computational cost comes from $\mG^\top \mG$ and gradient calculations for $\vg_r$ and $\vg_f$.
 To mitigate this cost, we can choose to conduct the bargaining stage only in some predefined set of bargaining rounds like \cite{zeng2024fairness}.
+In the following, we provide the run-time efficiency metric proposed by \cite{fan2023salun} (MU performance reported in \cref{tab:classification}).